NAVIGATION

 Elected without opposition, November 3, 2020.

-1. Unified Family Court (June 2019 – present)
+2. Unified Family Court (June 2019 – January 2025)

-a.
-Domestic Relations I (January 2022 – present)
+1. Domestic Relations Division I (January 2022 – January 2025)

-b.
-Delinquency Division F (January 2020 – December 2021)
+2. Delinquency Division F (January 2020 – January 2022)

-b.
-Dependency Division C (June 2019 – January 2020)
+3. Dependency Division C (June 2019 – January 2020)

 EDUCATION

-Master of Laws (LL.M.), University of London King’s College (KCL) (2002)
+Master of Laws (LL.M.), University of London, King’s College (KCL) (2002)

 Specialization: Banking & Finance Law